Building Infrastructure for Collective Problem-Solving: 100Kin10 Project Teams

 TLDR: fostering virtual, cross-organizational, collaborative teams addressing challenges in STEM education

-About 100Kin10:
+About Beyond100K, previously known as 100Kin10:

 100Kin10 unites over 300 top academic institutions, nonprofits, foundations, companies, and government agencies from across the country to address the nation’s STEM teacher shortage by training and retaining 100,000 excellent STEM teachers nationwide and tackling the underlying challenges that contribute to the shortage.
 By giving STEM teachers the support they need, we are helping to educate the next generation of innovators and problem solvers.
 Because the organizations in the network are so diverse, they all contribute to solving this challenge in different ways and 100Kin10 runs various programs to help them in their efforts.